msmanawadu/first-static-site/about.markdown

 Hello, I am Sandy !
 Welcome to my blog.

 I have some cool [projects](/projects) you might want to check out.

+The Special thing is... upon pushing the commit to the GitHub repo, this static site is being automatically build and deployed via Travis CI.